michalsoltysiak/testRailToTestFlo/README.md

 # Known limitations
 - there is not much of error handling, so if anthing in Jira is not configured as expected the exception will be thrown
+- tool only check duplicates of Epics and components, __does not__ check for duplicates of _Test Cases Template_ issues
+	- so if you run it second time with the seme input params you will __have all issues duplicated__
 - Mapping of _Test Type_ and _Test Level_ is implemented as DCe-specific
 - Original Test Rail's ID is added to issue summary with square braces []